Teaching Accreditation System

 - The teacher must have studied our "Guide to Teaching Go to Beginners"

 At all teaching events run by us students are asked to fill in a Feedback Form to provide comments on the Teacher.
 These forms are assessed by the Player Development Committee to see if the person is considered to be a suitable teacher.
 The Player Development Committee may also take into account additional information in deciding if the applicant is suitable for accreditation.
 Applicants turned down by the Player Development Committee may appeal to Council.

 This is the appropriate accreditation for Go teachers who will normally be teaching adults.
 It also includes individuals who help teach young people in a supervised setting, for example helping to teach young people Go in a classroom where a teacher is present.

-In addition to the requirements for standard accreditation, they must also:
+In addition to the requirements for general level accreditation by the BGA, they must also: